CCExtractor/website/content/public/gsoc/repository_architecture.md

 # Server Application Architecture

-After installation, you\'ll have the following files in your file
+After installation, you'll have the following files in your file
 system:

 ` * /usr/bin/ccr -- Server application executable`\